affinitydb/doc/mvSQL reference.md

 A value expression is one of the following:

 1. A constant or literal value
-2. A property reference or a positional property reference
+2. A property reference or a positional property reference or a path expression
 3. A positional parameter reference
 4. An operator invocation
 5. A function call